tarunkundal/EcliptiQ-HomePage/README.md

  EcliptiQ is deployed on Vercel.
 You can access the live application by following this [link](https://ecliptiq.vercel.app/)

 # Contribution
 Contributions to EcliptiQ are welcome!
 Feel free to submit issues, feature requests, or pull requests.
-Please follow our contribution guidelines.